susy-bakaa/LCSoundTool/README.md

 ## Installation

 Install like any other BepInEx mod.
-You can get a built version of the mod from the github releases page.
 Install to the following directory:

 ```
   \GAME_LOCATION\Lethal Company\BepInEx\plugins